-The paper deals with test automation of medical web interface software using simulations.
-A major social issue related to the field of medicine concerns exposure risks of medical software malfunction.
-In France this problem becomes an health priority.
-The development of medical application software requires a great amount of time and cost concerning the testing aspects which have to respect very strict formats defined by governmental institutions.
-In order to speed up the testing of such medical application software an approach based on discrete event modeling and simulation is proposed.
-Traditionally, the GUI (General User Interface) software test automation approaches require the development of testing procedures which are fastidious to carry on.
-The idea is to perform test automation of medical web application software by integrating of existing web application testing environment within a DEVS (Discrete EVent System specification) formalism framework called DEVSimPy.
-The proposed approach is validated on a real application dealing with medial software.
+The paper deals with test automation of GUI (General User Interface) software using simulations.
+The development of GUI software requires a great amount of time and cost concerning the testing aspects.
+In order to facilitate and speed up the testing of such GUI software an approach based on discrete event modeling and simulation is proposed.
+Traditionally, the GUI software test automation approaches require the development of testing procedures which are fastidious to carry on.
+The idea is to perform test automation of GUI software by integrating of existing GUI software testing environment within a DEVS (Discrete EVent system Specification) formalism framework called DEVSimPy.
+The proposed approach is validated on a real application dealing with medical software which have to respect very strict formats defined by French governmental institutions.